Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/workflow-it-automaton.md

-# Workflow : IT Automaton
+# Workflow : IT Automation

 TODO: -